Technical Reviews and Audits

 Timing and Tailoring of Technical Reviews and Audits

 Technical reviews should occur when the requisite knowledge is expected and required.
 This section provides guidance on entrance and exit criteria for the level of maturity expected at each technical review and audit.
 OSD established the expected reviews and audits for each phase of systems development in the outline for the SEP.
-These policy and guidance documents provide a starting point for the PM, Systems Engineer, and Lead Software Engineer to develop the program’s unique set of technical reviews and audits.
+These policy and guidance documents provide a starting point for the PM, Systems Engineer, and Lead Software Engineer to develop the program???s unique set of technical reviews and audits.
 Tailoring is expected to best suit the program objectives (see SE Guidebook, Section 1.4, Systems Engineering Policy and Guidance).
 The SEP captures the output of this tailoring and is reviewed and approved to solidify the program plan.

 Programs that tailor the timing and scope of these technical reviews and audits to satisfy program objectives increase the probability of successfully delivering required capability to the warfighter.
 Technical reviews provide the forum to frame issues and assumptions.
 They define options necessary to balance risk in support of continued development.